Page 10 - Hydrography

 since 2015.
 This figure summarizes thousands of

-stations, the combined efforts of dozens of people
+stations, the combined efforts of dozens of people over

-over many years.
+many years.

 th

-Note in particular the 5 row, which shows the
+Note in particular the 5 row, which shows the seasonal

-of primary producers (phytoplankton) in the Strait, the
+producers (phytoplankton) in the Strait, the ultimate

-year the spring phytoplankton bloom occurs and the
+spring phytoplankton bloom occurs and the biomass

-biomass increases tremendously before exhausting
+increases tremendously before exhausting the

-the immediately available nutrients.
+immediately available nutrients.
 Since this very

 important event sometimes occurs between sampling

-times, or earlier than sampling occurred in some
+times, or earlier than sampling occurred in some years,

 a) Fraser River inflow b) surface temperature c)